 This year’s Harrisburg Marathon will use the same course that was created last year in 2020.
 Safety is always our number one governing factor at all of our Harrisburg YMCA running races.
 Many of last year’s participants found this Boston Qualifier course to be extremely fast and there were a significant number of PR’s reported.

 - Saturday, November 13th – Relay (4 people per team)

 - Sunday, November 14th – Marathon

-RELAY NOTE: We are excited to announce that the Harrisburg Marathon Relays are back after having to take a one year hiatus.
+RELAY NOTE: We are excited to announce that the Harrisburg Marathon Relay is back after having to take a one year hiatus.
 In fact they are bigger and better than ever!
-This year we are dedicating one day just to the relays due to the ever increasing interest in this event.
-So whether you want to run 5, 8 or 26.1 miles we have a distance for you!
+This year we are dedicating one day just to the relay (Saturday, November 13th) due to the ever increasing interest in this event.
+So whether you want to run 5, 8 or 26.2 miles we have a distance for you!

 - March to April – $210/team

 - November 1st to November 8th at 11:59pm – $290